Mechanism Redesign: Applications to instrumented optimization

 \section{Applications to instrumented optimization}

 In this section we consider the problem of the principal who would like a mechanism that optimizes revenue for the current distribution of agent values while simultaneously enabling the inference necessary to reoptimize the mechanism in the future, should the distribution of values change.
 Recall, the optimal auctions of the classical theory pool agents with distinct values and are thus not well suited to counterfactual inference.
-In Section~\ref{s:iron-rank-opt} we develop a theory for optimizing revenue over the class of all rank-based auctions that resembles Myerson's theory for optimal auction design.
+In \Cref{s:iron-rank-opt} we develop a theory for optimizing revenue over the class of all rank-based auctions that resembles Myerson's theory for optimal auction design.
 Importantly, the optimal rank-based auction does not require knowledge of the full distribution, instead the multi-unit revenues $(\murevk[1],\ldots,\murevk[n])$ are sufficient; moreover, the previous developments of this paper enable the estimation of these multi-unit revenues.
 Where Myerson's theory employs ironing by value and value reserves, our approach analogously employs ironing by rank and rank reserves.
-In Section~\ref{s:universal} we extend the A/B-testing approach of Section~\ref{s:param-inf} to develop a ``universal B test mechanism'' that can be used to estimate all of the multi-unit revenues $(\murevk[1],\ldots,\murevk[n])$ simultaneously.
+In \Cref{s:universal} we extend the A/B-testing approach of \Cref{s:param-inf} to develop a ``universal B test mechanism'' that can be used to estimate all of the multi-unit revenues $(\murevk[1],\ldots,\murevk[n])$ simultaneously.
 Combined with the optimal rank-based mechanism A, the A/B-test mechanism with this universal B test is simultaneously good for revenue and counterfactual inference.
-In Section~\ref{sec:strict-opt} we take a more principled approach to optimization subject to inference, and solve for the revenue-optimal mechanism subject to the constraint that all multi-unit revenues can be estimated.
-Finally, in Section~\ref{s:rank-approx} we show that the revenue of an optimal rank-based auction approximates the revenue of the optimal auction of \citet{mye-81}.
+In \Cref{sec:strict-opt} we take a more principled approach to optimization subject to inference, and solve for the revenue-optimal mechanism subject to the constraint that all multi-unit revenues can be estimated.

 We begin by reviewing position environments and rank-based auctions.
 In a rank-based auction the allocation to an agent depends solely on the ordinal rank of his bid among other agents' bids, and not on the cardinal value of the bid.
 For a position environment, a rank-based auction assigns agents (potentially randomly) to positions based on their ranks.
 Consider a position environment given by non-increasing weights $\wals = (\walk[1],\ldots,\walk[n]$).
 For notational convenience, define $\walk[n+1] = 0$.
 Define the cumulative position weights $\cumwals = (\cumwalk[1],\ldots,\cumwalk[n])$ as $\cumwalk = \sum_{j=1}^k \walk[j]$, and $\cumwalk[0]=0$.
 We can view the cumulative weights as defining a piece-wise linear, monotone, concave function given by connecting the point set $(0,\cumwalk[0]), \ldots, (n,\cumwalk[n])$.